-- 10.3.8.2 Recorder Configuration File Structure.
-The Recorder Configuration File structure will only contain Computer Generated Data, Format 1 Setup Record packets.
-More than one packet is allowed only if the required recorder configuration information exceeds the packet size limits in section 10.6.1, thus forcing more than one Computer Generated Data, Format 1 Setup Record packet.
-The standard method of using the sequence counter will be utilized until all the configuration information has been packetized. - 10.3.9 [Reserved]. - 10.3.10 [Reserved]. - 10.3.11 Recorder Data Streaming Transport.
-Data Streaming Transport may be accomplished across the section 10.4 Recorder Download and Electrical Interfaces using the definitions in section 10.3 and commands in IRIG-106 Chapter 6.
-For Ground Based Recorders, this will be accomplished across the required Remote Data Access Ethernet Interface. - 10.3.11.1 Ethernet.
+- 10.3.9 Recorder Data Streaming Transport.
+Data Streaming Transport may be accomplished across the paragraph 10.4 Recorder Download and Electrical Interfaces using the definitions in paragraph 10.3 and commands in IRIG-106 Chapter 6.
+For Ground Based Recorders, this will be accomplished across the required Remote Data Access Ethernet Interface. - 10.3.9.1 Ethernet.
 Ethernet is an optional interface for On-Board Recorders; however, it is a required interface for Ground-Based Recorders (10.10).
-IAW section 10.4.
+IAW paragraph 10.4.
 This Ethernet interface can optionally be used for Data Streaming using User Datagram Protocol (UDP).
-This will be accomplished with the IRIG-106 Chapter 6 section 10.8.
-PUBLISH command and the following structure added to UDP packets with section 10.6 (Data Format) packets. - 10.3.11.1.1 Ethernet Packet Payload Byte Order.
-The byte ordering within the UDP packet payload shall be IAW section 10.5.3.2.
-This UDP packet payload shall include the UDP Transfer Header and the IRIG-106 Chapter 10 data. - 10.3.11.1.2 UDP Transfer Header.
-Network broadcasting limitations of section 10.6 packets (up to 128M bytes or 512K bytes) across Ethernet will require use of an added packet transmission UDP Transfer Header.
+This will be accomplished with the IRIG-106 Chapter 6 PUBLISH command and the following structure added to UDP packets with paragraph 10.6 (Data Format) packets. - 10.3.9.1.1 Ethernet Packet Payload Byte Order.
+The byte ordering within the UDP packet payload shall be IAW paragraph 10.5.3.2.
+This UDP packet payload shall include the UDP Transfer Header and the IRIG-106 Chapter 10 data. - 10.3.9.1.2 UDP Transfer Header.
+Network broadcasting limitations of paragraph 10.6 packets (up to 128M bytes or 512K bytes) across Ethernet will require use of an added packet transmission UDP Transfer Header.
 This is required as partial packets or partial out of order packets may be broadcast and will be missing information required for data reconstruction at the subscriber.